-Planning is the drum beat of manufacturing and we're here to get the timing right
+Planning is the drum beat of manufacturing and we’ll make sure you get the timing right

 Production planning is a critical process to ensure efficient manufacturing operations.
 The process of production planning, when effectively deployed, aligns both material and resource requirements and enables a manufacturing operation to produce products in accordance with demand signals.